aarondill/awesome/README.md

 # run lxappearance to modify theme if so desired
 ```

-NOTE: `setup.sh` calls `awesome --version` to make sure luaposix is compiled with the right version of lua. if your awesome or lua are not in the PATH, set $AWESOME or $LUA respectively to override the executable.
+NOTE: if your awesome or lua are not in the PATH, set $AWESOME or $LUA respectively to override the executable.
 Note that $LUA's version _must_ match the version that will be used by awesome

 ```shell